Robust Data-Driven Control for Systems with Noisy Data: Controller Design with Noisy Data

 \section{Controller Design with Noisy Data}

 In this section, we first derive a bound of the errors of data representation of system models.
-The bound is proportional to the condition number of the data matrix, so we extend some discussions on reducing the condition number for this particular case.
+The bound is proportional to the condition number of the data matrix, so we extend some discussions on reducing the condition number.
 The improved condition number tightens the bound and increases the practicability of robust controller designs that leverage the bound.
-In particular, we consider robust control of LTI systems and switched linear systems.